 - All Instant Pot recipes are interchangeable no matter what brand you have.

-Yes some call this lazy lasagna soup for obvious reasons.
 Why do we love both of these deconstructed lasagna recipes over the old fashioned way?

 - It’s much easier to eat, especially for little kids.